cheelee/basic_bioinformatics/README.md

 # Basic Bioinformatics Docker Package
-A docker package that provides basic bioinformatics tools in an Ubuntu Linux environment.
+A docker package that provides basic bioinformatics tools in an Ubuntu Linux environment that can be used on any other OS that supports Docker (specifically Mac OS and Windows).
 To download and install Docker, please visit their website - https://docs.docker.com/get-docker/